respoke/docs/src/client/javascript/guide/group-joining.md

 Once connectivity is established, we're ready to start writing some code.

-## Discovering Groups
+## Joining Groups

-First connect to Respoke and listen for the `connect` event.
+First [connect to Respoke](/client/javascript/getting-started.html) and listen for the `connect` event.
 Then you can join a group.

     client.listen("connect", function() {
         client.join({